 We are excited to announce that the producer of "North Carolina Weekend," David Hardy, has selected our region of Lake Norman for their significant feature, A Weekend in Lake Norman episode!
 NC Weekend is a local public television program presented by PBS NC where the host, Deborah Holt Noel, shares the best things to see and do across the state each weekend.
 We hosted the NC Weekend crew this summer in capturing b-roll footage, interviews, and drone footage at popular spots across the towns of Cornelius, Davidson, and Huntersville that will be mentioned throughout the blog.
+To watch it now, the episode is available to watch on YouTube.

 Cain Center for the Arts